 It’s only just begun

 They say that taking the photo is only the first step in making a photograph and they’re absolutely right.
-Within a day of the wedding being over, I select and edit 12 highlights for you to see straight away.
-I’ll normally put these on social media for you so you can share with family and friends, both the ones that were there and those that might not have been able to make it.
+Within 48 hours, you’ll receive edited highlight photos from your big day.
+You’ll get your own personalised gallery and app that you can download and view on your phone.
 We live in the age of the iPhone camera and the instastory after all – so why shouldn’t you get some photos straight away?

 After this (and while you’re on honeymoon!)
 I’ll start editing your photos.
-I pick and edit every single photo myself and review each one as I edit it in my own style.
-I aim to get every set of photos delivered within 4 to 6 weeks.
-Not only that, but I’ve started including beautiful slideshows as well because it seemed like madness not to.
+I pick and edit each photo in detail, in my own distinctive style, to make sure everything is perfect.
+This is also when I start putting together your slideshow, too.
+I aim to get every set of photos delivered within 4 to 6 weeks, online and on USB.

 So there you have it – my wedding photography approach.
 Relaxed, fun and informal photographs from a photographer who is completely bought into your big day from the very beginning.
 I want to create images for you that will stand the test of time and tell your story in the best way possible.
 That way, when you’re sitting down to look through your album on your 1st anniversary, or with your kids, or with your grandkids, it’ll be right there.
 Exactly as you remember it, from beginning to end.